eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/notes/dom.md

 // result is an element
 ```

-Demo: Let's go grab stuff in github in the browser!
+Demo: Let's go grab stuff in craigslist in the browser!

 ### Reading Values